hpcsheffield/2014-01-14-manchester/shell/README.md

 Whenever you start up a terminal, you will start in a special directory called the *home* directory.
-Every user has their own home directory where they have full access to do whatever they want.
-In this case, the `pwd` command tells us what the name of our home directory is.
+Every user has their own home directory where they have full access to create and delete files and directories.
+At the start of a session the `pwd` command tells us what the name of our home directory is.
 The last word in that listing should also be the name of your user.
 You can also find out your user name by entering the command `whoami`.

-You can always get to your home directory by typing `cd` (return).
-You can navigate to the last directory you were in with `cd -`.
+You can always get back to your home directory by typing `cd` (return).

 # File Types